low-skill-dev/rest2wg/README.md

     --env REST2WG_AUTH_KEYHASH_BASE64=EbnejPeYabvB709y/3a/ubyUHqiCwjJqLWw0PE0AzSDTxHF+fXrKIagzSBKMF/2pwkrKk2KUhUNm6mhyUajFlA==

 Be aware, the data is not encrypted here, just encoded.
-There is no actual danger if you want to use this server for personal purposes, becouse you are transfering only public wireguard keys, exposing of which to anyone is not dangerous.
-But it opens ability for hacker to steal your key and make a DoS attack or just use your server too, so if you are using this server like a node in a big commerical VPN-service, you need to cover this server with NGINX or any other proxy which will manage TLS certificate to encrypt the authorization header.
+If you are using auth you should pass your requests to the 51821 port only, using TLS.